openframe-org/criteria-set-protocol/schemas/README.md

 The result property is a property which is formatted according to the metadata schema definition.

+## Data
+Requests can be made for the data exclusively, as when the metadata and tree structure is already known, there is no need to retrieve the metadata and tree structure again.
+The data schema is a simple object where the keys are the IDs of the elements in the tree, and the values are the data for the elements.

 ## Validation
 There are two types of validation that can be performed on a task tree: **parameter validation** and **data validation**.
 Either of these result in the **errors** property being present in the response.
 The following is an example of an error: